mozilla/eslint-plugin-amo/README.md

 const { Component, _c, a, b, ...otherProps } = this.props;
 ```

-Use the ESLint `--fix` option on the command line to automatically fixes problems reported by this rule.
+:wrench: Use the ESLint `--fix` option on the command line to automatically fixes problems reported by this rule.

+:warning: This rule is not part of the `recommended` preset.

 <!--DOC_END-->